tarikkavaz/Correctify/README.md

   * No dock icon on macOS (stays in menubar only)
   * Launch at startup option available in Settings
   * Lightweight and always accessible
+* **Auto Copy/Paste**: Optional feature for seamless text correction
+  * Automatically copies selected text and pastes corrected version
+  * No manual Cmd+C/Ctrl+C or Cmd+V/Ctrl+V needed
+  * Simply select text, press shortcut, and watch it correct in place
+  * Enable/disable in Settings (disabled by default)
+  * Works with the global shortcut feature
 * **Writing Style Selector**: Choose from 5 different writing styles
   * Grammar Only: Fixes grammar and typos only
   * Formal: Polished and professional tone